ISPSC International Swimming Pool and Spa Code Review and Calculations Training (ISPSC) ($250/person)

 This current course provides each person a copy of the ISPSC Codebook with Commentary and handouts with the course materials.
 It does not include the related code books like the NEC, IRC, APSP/ANSI 7 and others.

 In this class we will walk through the calculations required for APSP/ANSI 7 & 15.
 These calculations should be provided with any plan review and should be a part of the pool plan packet.
-You will be provided with a worksheet designed to be used with your plan packet for he Plan review process.
+You will be provided with a worksheet designed to be used with your plan packet for the Plan Review process.

 Texas adopts HB 2858- June 14, 2019